St. John's, Newfoundland and Labrador: Botanical Garden

+Johnson Geo-Vista Park

+Associated with the Johnson Geo Centre there, is on the lower slopes of Signal Hill, a small park that contains a fen, the small lake, Deadman's Pond, as well as a network of walking trails.

-Recreation and Sport
+Sport

 Hockey

 St. John's has been home to several professional hockey franchises.
 The St. John's Maple Leafs were an American Hockey League (AHL) team from 1991 to 2005.
 The team left after the 2004–05 season to Toronto due to the desire of its parent team, the Toronto Maple Leafs, to reduce travel costs and to have a tenant for its Ricoh Coliseum.

 Shortly after, the Maple Leafs were replaced by the St. John's Fog Devils of the Quebec Major Junior Hockey League (QMJHL).
-The team left St. John's in 2008 after just three seasons due to a poor lease arrangement with the city over the use of Mile One Centre and poor attendance.
+The team left St. John's in 2008 after just three seasons due to a poor lease arrangement with the city over the use of Mary Brown's Centre (formerly Mile One Centre) and poor attendance.

 From 2011 until 2017, it was home to the St. John's IceCaps in the AHL.
 The IceCaps operated under two separate franchises and affiliations during its time in St. John's; the first owned by the Winnipeg Jets' True North Sports & Entertainment and the second by the Montreal Canadiens' Molson family.
 Both franchises were relocated to be closer to their parent team.

 In 2018, the ECHL approved an expansion team for St. John's with the Newfoundland Growlers.
 The team became the ECHL affiliate of the Toronto Maple Leafs bringing the Leafs back to St. John's for the first time since 2005.
+In their first season, they won the Kelly Cup as champions of the league.
+In April 2024, the Growlers ceased operations before the 2023–24 ECHL season concluded.

+In December 2024, the new ownership group of the Acadie-Bathurst Titan of the Quebec Maritimes Junior Hockey League (QMJHL) relocated the franchise to St. John's.
+The franchise was renamed the Newfoundland Regiment in January 2025 in honour to the military history of the province and began operation in the following 2025–26 QMJHL season.